Grand Opening Of Apple Storage Creative Hub: Unleashing Creativity In Hong Kong

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 11 April 2024 - Apple Storage Group, one of the leading providers of self-storage services in Hong Kong, has been dedicated to delivering high-quality storage solutions to local residents.
-As a socially responsible company, Apple Storage Group firmly believes in the principle of "taking from society, giving back to society."
+data-text="Grand Opening of Apple Storage Creative Hub: Unleashing Creativity in Hong Kong" data-link=" Opening of Apple Storage Creative Hub: Unleashing Creativity in Hong Kong" class="whatsapp">Shar HONG KONG SAR - Media OutReach Newswire - 11 April 2024 - Apple Storage Group, one of the leading providers of self-storage services in Hong Kong, has been dedicated to delivering high-quality storage solutions to local residents.
+As a socially responsible company, Apple Storage Group firmly believes in the principle of 'taking from society, giving back to society.'
 With a commitment to supporting the diverse creative development in Hong Kong, Apple Storage Group collaborates with various stakeholders to create value, foster local talents, and share achievements with the community.

 In March 2024, Apple Storage Group proudly announces the opening of its first Apple Storage Creative Centre (ASCC).
 Operating as a non-profit entity, ASCC is generously funded by Apple Storage Group.
 As a versatile and open venue, ASCC aims to support Hong Kong's vibrant creative scene by providing affordable and comfortable spaces for young entrepreneurs, professionals, and charitable organizations to unleash their creativity and showcase their talents.